u-stone/SceneTree/doc/design_document.md

 -   **ID, Name, Status**: Basic properties for identification and state management.
 The `id` is the key that links a `SceneNode` to a `SceneObject`.
 -   **Parent-Child Relationships**: To implement a DAG, a node must be ableto have multiple parents.
+-   **Parent-Child Relationships**: To implement a DAG, a node must be able to have multiple parents.
     -   `m_children`: `std::vector<std::shared_ptr<SceneNode>>`.
 Children are owned by their parents. `std::shared_ptr` is used because a child node's lifetime is tied to all its parents.
 It will only be destroyed when the last parent referencing it is destroyed.
     -   `m_parents`: `std::vector<std::weak_ptr<SceneNode>>`. `std::weak_ptr` is crucial here to prevent circular references.
 If a child held a `shared_ptr` to its parent, and the parent held a `shared_ptr` to the child, a reference cycle would be created, leading to memory leaks. `weak_ptr` allows a node to reference its parents without affecting their lifetime.